AveyPullum/AveyPullum/README.md

 ### Classes

   #### Comp 110
-    [] In this class, I learned how to code in python in this class and about simple data structures
+    [] I gained experience with problem decomposition, algorithms for data analysis, abstraction design, and ethics in computing

   #### Comp 210
-    [] In this class, I learned how to code in java in this class and more complex data structures
+    [] In this class, I learned how to organize the data used in computer programs so that manipulation of that data can be done efficiently on large problems and large data instances

   #### Comp 283
-    [] In this class, I learned a lot about computer science logic and doing proofs
+    [] In this class, I learned discrete structures (sets, tuples, relations, functions, graphs, trees) and the formal mathematics (logic, proof, induction) used to establish their properties and those of algorithms that work with them.
+    [] I also further developed problem-solving skills through puzzles and applications central to computer science.

   #### Comp 290
     [] In this class, I am learning about basics of computer science such using things like using my macbook's